 Video on fume extraction technology for critical laser processes

-Laser smoke as an example of hazardous substances
+Laser fume as an example of hazardous substances

 Currently, laser technology can be found in many industries such as electronics, machinery, medical, in metal and plastics processing, to name a few.
 For example, in metal processing dusts containing heavy metals are released that may accumulate in the human body.
 During processing of alloyed metals, contained substances such as nickel, cobalt and chromium are released.
 The pyrolysis of organic substances may generate dioxins or hydrogen chloride.
 Furthermore, laser fume contains fine dust and particulates down to nanscale size that may, in the worst case, lead to respiratory diseases, cardiovascular problems, and an increased cancer risk.